TuongDoan/http-button-pcf/README.md

 ➡️ Please use this component **at your own risk**, especially in environments with strict governance, security, or compliance requirements.

-We recommend using this only with **trusted APIs** and avoiding the use of sensitive or confidential data in ungoverned environments.
+I recommend using this only with **trusted APIs** and avoiding the use of sensitive or confidential data in ungoverned environments.